 How Is Depression Diagnosed?

 If symptoms of depression in your child have lasted for at least two weeks, you should schedule a visit with his or her health care provider to make sure there are no physical reasons for the symptoms and to ensure that your child receives proper treatment.
-If your child's health care provider suspects depression, he or she will recommend you take your child to see a mental health care professional, either a psychiatrist or a psychologist.
+If your child's health care provider suspects depression, he or she will recommend you take your child to see a mental health care professional, typically either a psychiatrist or a psychologist.

 What Are the Treatment Options?

 Treatment options for children with depression are similar to those for adults, including psychotherapy (counseling) and medicine.
 The role that family and the child's environment play in the treatment process is different from that of adults.
 Your child's health care provider may suggest psychotherapy first, and consider antidepressant medicine as an additional option if symptoms are especially severe or if there is not significant improvement from psychotherapy alone.
 Currently, there are no good studies documenting the effectiveness of medicine over psychotherapy in children.

 However, studies do show that the antidepressant Prozac is effective in treating depression in children and teens.
 The drug is officially recognized by the FDA for treatment of children ages 8 to18 with depression.
 Other selective serotonin reuptake inhibitors (SSRIs) are used, as well.
 Most medications used to treat depression in children have a black box warning about increasing suicidal thoughts.
 It is important to start and monitor these medications under the care of a trained professional.